 - Add an executive summary at the start

-- Add a powerful call to action at the end
+- Add a powerful call-to-action at the end

-- Support your assertions with added research
+- Support your assertions with better research

-- Make the text more crisp, clear and compelling
+- Make the text more crisp, clear, and compelling

-- Eliminate any useless buzzwords or hype
+- Eliminate useless buzzwords and hype

 - Improve the readability, with measurable results